-- (c) The lack of equipment, such as handcuffs, OC or baton. - (d) The lack of cover. - (e) The potential for increased risk to bystanders if the off-duty deputy were to intervene. - (f) Unfamiliarity with the surroundings. - (g) The potential for the off-duty deputy to be misidentified by other peace officers or members of the public.
+- (d) The lack of cover. - (e) The potential for increased risk to bystanders if the off-duty deputy were to intervene. - (f) Unfamiliarity with the surroundings. - (g) The potential for the off-duty deputy to be misidentified by other peace officers or members of the public.